 "My Essex admissions adviser guided me brilliantly - I really valued their support and knowledge."

-We recommend that you apply before 1 July for our taught courses starting in October.
-Application deadlines for October 2020 will be confirmed shortly.
+We recommend that you apply as soon as you are able to.
 You should also take into account any deadlines for funding applications, such as scholarships.

 We aim to respond to applications within two weeks once we have received all the relevant documents from you.

-When you create your application, you will be issued with an application number (DE number), which is your unique reference number with us.
-You can use this to create your account on our myEssex for Applicants.
+When you create your application, you will be issued with an application number (PG number), which is your unique reference number with us.
+You will also be able to create an account on our myEssex for Applicants portal to manage your application.

 If we offer you a place, we send you our decision electronically.
 You will be able to view and download your offer letter from myEssex within 24 hours of a decision being made.
 We will send you an email with instructions on this.
 You should use myEssex to accept your place and to keep us informed of any changes to your contact details by updating them online.